 Without an adequate overview, the team leader will not be able to explain the team’s workload.
 For instance, he or she will struggle to clarify why a new project request will not fit into the team’s current resource utilization.
 This is despite the fact that this case tends to be one of the most important reasons for introducing resource management in the first place.

 Free Download: eBook “Tactical Resource Management” (more than 80 pages)

 Resource planning between project managers and team leaders is always a challenge in project management.
 In this free eBook, you will learn how meeting this challenge can become easier.

 To respond to questions of availability, team leaders do not need perfect and detailed planning.
 Chiefly, they require a complete overview of all resources and their respective activities.
 The team leader gains a lot by having more or less accurate answers to these questions.
-Definitely wrong answers are not advisable.
+This is significantly better than a wrong answer.